What ARE the best spark plugs for the Datsun 280z?

 The Nissan / Datsun factory service manual says the spark gap should be between .039″ – .043″ (.028″ – .031″ for Canada).
 So though they’re somewhat pre-gapped at the factory, you should still buy a gap gauge to measure and adjust, checking for variability.

-Here’s what the plugs looked taking them out after 2 years…
+Here’s what the plugs looked like, taking them out of the 280z after 2 years…

 Ooo not good.
 So I replaced each one, and let her rip.

 Woohoo!
 More power, instantly.
 From the moment I pressed the throttle (and i’m usually kind of a turtle), I notice the difference right away!